paulshorey/horizontal_carousel/README.md

 Very customizable.
 Only one requirement: the carousel element must contain a child "`.slides`".
 Children of `.slides` are the contents to be scrolled, they can be anything.

 For the default CSS, the parent element must use `.horizontal_carousel` class name.
 Sorry about the underscore for people who don't like that.
-I like to use underscores (in personal projects) to keep variable names consistent.
+I like to use underscores in personal projects.

 Scroll down for advanced usage.